Upper Beaches: Education

 Three public school boards operate schools in the Upper Beaches, the Conseil scolaire catholique MonAvenir (CSCM), the Toronto Catholic District School Board (TCDSB), and the Toronto District School Board (TDSB).
 TDSB is a secular public school board, whereas CSCM and TCDSB are separate public school board, the former being a French first language school board.

 TCDSB and TDSB are the only school boards that operate a secondary school in the area.
 Malvern Collegiate Institute is a secondary school operated by TDSB, whereas Notre Dame High School is a secondary school operated by TCDSB.

-Malvern Collegiate Institute has been recognized by Toronto Life Magazine for having one of the best English and Theatre programs in the TDSB.
-The theatre program headed by Eric Lehrer has garnered an incredible reputation for its annual Docudrama festival and year-end productions.
+Malvern Collegiate Institute has been recognized by Toronto Life Magazine for having one of the strongest English and Theatre programs in the TDSB.
+Under the direction of Eric Lehrer, the theatre program has earned an excellent reputation for its annual Docudrama festival and year-end productions.

 Public elementary schools in the Upper Beaches include: